256dpi/lungo/README.md

 The `mongokit.Index` type supports single field and compound indexes that optionally enforce uniqueness or index a subset of documents using a partial filter expression.
-Support for TTL indexes will be added shortly.
+Single field indexes also support the automated expiry of documents aka.
+TTL indexes.

 The more advanced multikey, geospatial, text, and hashed indexes are not yet supported and may be added later, while the deprecated sparse indexes will not.